-Electroencephalogram (EEG) measures the electrical activity (field potentials) in the cortex by attaching electrodes to the scalp.
-In the Humanities Lab we use either electrode caps or sensor nets that are placed on top of the scull.
+Electroencephalography (EEG) measures the electrical activity (field potentials) in the cortex through electrodes attached to the scalp.
+In the Humanities Lab we use either electrode caps or sensor nets that are placed on top the surface of the skull.
 Conductive gel or electrolytic water is then applied to the 32-128 electrodes.
-The electrodes record brain activity as it happens in the brain, millisecond by millisecond, very much like a stethoscope is used to listening to heartbeats.
+The electrodes record electrical activity as it happens in the brain, millisecond by millisecond, very much like a stethoscope is used for listening to heartbeats.

-The benefits to the continuous ERPs compared to behavioural measures include the excellent temporal resolution (in milliseconds) and that it doesn’t require a behavioural response, such that it can easily be used for participant groups where a behavioural response is difficult to record e.g., in young children.
-In addition, ERPs are measured to e.g., specific words in sentences instead of at the end of the sentence as in the case of reaction time studies.
-That is, ERPs measure the brain’s processing of the stimuli as it occurs in the brain millisecond by millisecond.
+The benefits of ERPs compared to behavioural measures are that they have excellent temporal resolution (in milliseconds) and that they don’t require a behavioural response, and can therefore be used for participant groups where a behavioural response is difficult to record e.g., in young children.
+In addition, ERPs can be measured to very specific stimuli e.g., specific words in sentences instead of at the end of the sentence as in the case of behavioural reaction time studies.
+In other words, ERPs are a powerful research tool as they measure the brain’s processing of the stimuli as it occurs on a millisecond by millisecond basis